teeth-grinding-new.jpg

 How long will my night guard last?

-It should last at least a couple of years of constant use, depending on the amount of stress it’s put under.
-Bring your night guard with you to your regular dental check-ups so that your dentist can assess its condition.
+Depending on the amount of stress it’s put under, it should last up to at least a couple of years of constant use.
+If you bring your night guard with you to your regular dental check-ups, your dentist can look at its condition.
+They can then recommend if you need a new one.

 Can I wear a sports guard instead of a night guard to alleviate bruxism?

-No. Night guards and sports guards offer protection from different kinds of forces, and a sports guard is likely to feel extremely uncomfortable if worn at night.
+No, don’t do this.
+They offer protection from different types of forces, and a sports guard is likely to feel uncomfortable if worn during the night.

 Ready for the next step?